 - Difficulty swallowing or speaking

 Before the Procedure

-You will have many doctor visits and medical tests before surgery, including:
+You will have many visits with your doctor and medical tests before surgery, including:

 - A complete physical examination.